John Mowbray, 3rd Duke of Norfolk: Battle of Towton

 The Lancastrian army marched on London, but were refused entry.
 On 3 March 1461 Mowbray attended a great council at Baynard's Castle, organised a small group of Yorkist loyalists, and agreed to offer Edward, Earl of March the throne.
-The following day—indicating the urgency for resolution felt by the Yorkists by this stage— Mowbray was sent to East Anglia to "prepare for the war on the party of King Edward".
+The following day—indicating the urgency for resolution felt by the Yorkists by this stage—Mowbray was sent to East Anglia to "prepare for the war on the party of King Edward".
 The Lancastrian army had returned to the north where, on 29 March 1461, York and Lancaster met at the Battle of Towton.
 It was to be one of the longest and bloodiest battles fought on British soil, and "fought in bitter Yorkshire weather and no less bitter spirit", according to historian Charles Ross.
 On Mowbray's advice, Edward followed the Lancastrian army north with a new army.

 Mowbray seems to have recruited successfully; one of the Paston letters mentions that "every town hath waged and sent forth."
-He left East Anglia via Cambridge on 17 March 1461, where Sir John Howard, his cousin and retainer, and his forces joined Mowbray's.
+Mowbray left East Anglia via Cambridge on 17 March 1461, where he joined forces with Sir John Howard, his cousin and retainer.
 Mowbray's army may have constituted elements of the Yorkist rearguard, as such not part of the main army, and were intending to join with it later.
 He was still not with Warwick's and March's council of war at Doncaster in late March.
 There are different explanations for the delay.
 He may have faced difficulty in mustering troops; the army recently raised to fight at St Alban's had been dispersed and this would require re-mustering.
 It is likely that—since he died only a few months later—Mowbray was too ill to keep up with the main Yorkist force.

 At Pontefract Mowbray transferred command to Howard, knowing that time was of the essence for the Yorkists and while he was with them, his soldiers could only march as quickly as he could.
 If Mowbray was ill, then it is unlikely that he fought personally; Boardman observed that "a sick man would never have survived such a strength-sapping ordeal, especially a noble in armour-plate."
 If his contingent was tasked with bringing up Yorkist artillery, which would have further slowed them down and they may have abandoned armoury en route to increase their speed.